Frequently Asked Questions

 What training have the staff supporting children with SEND had or are having?

 We regularly invest time and money in training our staff to improve Quality First Teaching (QFT) for all children, to develop enhanced skills and knowledge to deliver Supported Planning Interventions and furthermore to provide specific individual support for children who require an Education Health and Care Plan.
 Our SENCO holds the National Award for SENCO and is a fully qualified and experienced teacher and regularly receives training in specific areas.
-All our teachers hold qualified teacher status and all our staff members receive regular training to best support our children with SEND, for example Movement Difficulties Programmes, ASD Support Services, Down Syndrome support and specific training from Speech and Language Therapists, etc.
+All our teachers hold qualified teacher status and all our staff members receive regular training to best support our children with SEND, for example Movement Difficulties Programmes, Attachment Training & Early Trauma, a variety of Local Authority SEND sessions, ASD Support Services, Down Syndrome support and specific training from Speech and Language Therapists, etc.

 How will the curriculum be matched to my child’s needs?

 All work within class is pitched at an appropriate level so that all children are able to access according to their specific needs.
 Typically this might mean that in a lesson there would be different levels of work set for the class, however on occasions this can be individually differentiated.
 The benefit of this type of differentiation is that all children can access a lesson and learn at their level.

 How are resources allocated and matched to children’s Special Educational Needs?